 Residential properties are a manageable entry point for investors looking to get started in real estate, but it’s not the only option.
 Storage units offer another type of property asset that is potentially less-hands on and more rewarding.
 For many investors, self-storage is their only property investment and was an attractive switch after managing residential properties.
 Storage units offer a compelling return on investment without all the managerial baggage.

 Table of Contents - Alternative Investment Spotlight: Storage Units Offer a Compelling ROI

-If you’re looking for new ways to invest in real estate, read on to learn how self-storage facilities may be a smart investment for you—one you haven’t likely thought too much about.
+If you’re looking for new ways to invest in real estate, read on to learn how self-storage facilities may be a smart investment for you.
+Many people overlook Storage Units.

 The self-storage sector

 Canada is currently seeing a self-storage boom.
 Self-storage is an $840 million industry and is currently the fastest-growing real estate sector in Canada.
 There are about 1,800 storage companies in Canada, and many large companies are absorbing independent operators.

 The strong economy, low-interest rates and population growth have all contributed to increased demand for storage facilities.
 As Canadians are experiencing greater wealth and the population is shifting, people need a place to put their belongings.

 Until recently, there has generally been a lack of storage options, with Canadians averaging only 2 square feet of storage space per capita.
 Compared to 9 square feet per capita in the United States.
 Steady demand makes self-storage an attractive investment.

 Good times and bad times